Little Bird (Annie Lennox song)

 "Little Bird" is a song composed and recorded by Scottish singer-songwriter Annie Lennox.
-Taken from her debut solo album, Diva (1992), it was released in 1993 as a double A-side with "Love Song for a Vampire" (which appeared on the soundtrack for the Francis Ford Coppola film Bram Stoker's Dracula) in Ireland, the United Kingdom, and various other European countries.
-In other territories, "Little Bird" was released alone.
+Taken from her debut solo album, Diva (1992), it was produced by Stephen Lipson and released in February 1993 by RCA and BMG as a double A-side with "Love Song for a Vampire" (which appeared on the soundtrack for the Francis Ford Coppola film Bram Stoker's Dracula) in Ireland, the United Kingdom, and various other European countries.
+In other territories, "Little Bird" was released as a stand alone single.

 Lennox performed "Little Bird" during the 2012 Summer Olympics closing ceremony in London on 12 August 2012.
 A live version was played in the end credits to The Sopranos episode "Eloise".
 The song was also featured in the film Striptease, where Demi Moore dances to it.
-The video for "Little Bird" does not appear on the video album for Diva, but is heard instrumentally over the end credits.
+The music video for "Little Bird", directed by Sophie Muller, does not appear on the video album for Diva, but is heard instrumentally over the end credits.

+Background

+Lennox wrote "Little Bird" during the songwriting sessions for her debut solo album Diva, which was released in 1992.
+Produced by Stephen Lipson, it has been described as an "up-tempo dance song", and was praised by critics for being "sensitively written" and "brilliantly produced", with emphasis being placed on the songs ability to express emotions that a considerable amount of listeners could relate to.
+Lyrically, "Little Bird" focuses on Lennox and her "saying goodbye" to one chapter in her life before beginning another chapter, a songwriting style which was credited as being a "story of recovery and self-empowerment".

+The song features a number of contrasts – at the commencement of the song, Lennox claims to be watching a little bird flying across the sky, singing the "clearest melody", while in contrast, Lennox claims to be "dark with rage and fear" as she walks through city streets.
+Jo Foster has described "Little Bird" as being "one of the best dance tracks of the 1990s decade".
+A number of remix versions of the song have since been created since its initial release.
+In 2022, The Guardian ranked "Little Bird" as the 7th best Annie Lennox song of all time.

+"Little Bird" was released as a double A–side alongside "Love Song for a Vampire" which was featured on the soundtrack for Bram Stoker's Dracula which was released to cinema in 1992.
+In 1994, it was nominated for an Ivor Novello Award in the Most Performed Work category.